jaumard/trailpack-acl/README.md

 This Trailpack work only with [trailpack-express](https://github.com/trailsjs/trailpack-express) as webserver

-This Trailpack work only with [trailpack-sequelize](https://github.com/trailsjs/trailpack-sequelize) as ORM
+This Trailpack work with [trailpack-sequelize](https://github.com/trailsjs/trailpack-sequelize) or [trailpack-waterline](https://github.com/trailsjs/trailpack-waterline) as ORM

 ## Intallation
 With yo :